Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: Quantized Coulomb branch of gauge theory and spherical DAHA of -type

 \section{Quantized Coulomb branch of $Sp(N)$ gauge theory and spherical DAHA of $(C^{\vee}_N, C_N)$-type}

-We conjecture that the quantized Coulomb branch of the 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory with hypermultiplets in four fundamental representations and an anti-symmetric representation is isomorphic to the spherical DAHA of $(C^{\vee}_N, C_N)$-type.
-In this section, we provide evidence for this conjecture by studying Wilson loops, 't Hooft loops, and elements in the polynomial representation of the DAHA.
+We conjecture that the quantized Coulomb branch of the 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory with four fundamental hypermultiplets and one hypermultiplet in the antisymmetric representation is isomorphic to the spherical DAHA of $(C^{\vee}_N, C_N)$-type.
+In this section, we provide evidence for this conjecture by studying Wilson loops, 't Hooft loops, and elements of the polynomial representation of the DAHA.